 Cost: Prices for fully installed sprinkler systems range from $2,000 to $5,500.
 Size of your property, labor for digging up and later restoring those areas, along with quality of the system account for most of the cost.

 Pros: The return on investment for this project isn’t best measured in monetary value.
 It’s a hidden improvement that has little curb appeal other than a well irrigated yard.
 But the return is still significant.
 Coupled with a yard drainage system, your yard will flourish for a long time to come and will no longer require you to lug a hose around spending 20 minutes daily on manual irrigation.

 Cons: It’s expensive when compared to the desire some get from spending 20 minutes daily on manual irrigation.
 Plus, if something in the system is not working properly, it can be challenging to determine the problem or expensive to fix it.

 3. Installing a Deck or Patio

 Now, let’s go above the ground.
-In many home exterior projects a site plan is helpful and a building permit is necessary.
+In many home exterior projects, a site plan is helpful and a building permit is necessary (with the site plan often being a pre-requisite).
 For a deck or patio installation this is often the case.
 Variations in layout and designs are plentiful.
-The resulting space may be attached to the house, or detached.
+The resulting space may be attached to the house or detached.
 It may be enclosed by a fence, covered via a Pergola, and/or include an exterior kitchen.